Frequent Asked Questions

 Can I be hypnotized against my will?

 Hypnosis requires cooperation between two people.
-Your therapist will show you the way and you can choose if you want to go there or not.
+Your hypnotist will show you the way and you can choose if you want to go there or not.
 Anyone can resist hypnosis during a session and it won't work.
 If you are not prepared to accept that hypnosis could benefit you then you are not ready for it yet.

 How many sessions are needed?